charlyoleg/Cnc25D/docs/epicyclic_gearing_design.rst

 Epicyclic Gearing Design
 ========================

 Ready-to-use parametric *epicyclic-gearing* design.
+Check also the epicyclic-gearing design variants :doc:`low_torque_transmission_design` and :doc:`high_torque_transmission_design` that might better fit your requirements.

 The *epicyclic gearing* is a system made out of several parts:

   - sun-gear
   - planet-gear